 That desire to drive legal processes and reduce costs has also led corporate legal teams to in-house more and more legal work, from contract management to early case assessment.

 By bringing more of the discovery process in house, for example, corporate legal teams can employ simple, powerful technology to dramatically reduce the cost of document review—one of the largest contributors to litigation expense.
-At Walmart, for example, the world’s largest company uses Logikcull to quickly process and cull through discovery data before sending them to outside counsel for review.
-With Logikcull, Walmart can reduce the number of documents requiring OC review by 98 percent.
+One of the world's largest companies, for example, uses Logikcull to quickly process and cull through discovery data before sending them to outside counsel for review.
+With Logikcull, this company can reduce the number of documents requiring OC review by 98 percent.
 The result is a faster, more reliable process, and massive reductions in doc review costs.

 For the law firms out there, the decline in outside counsel spend can be concerning.
 After all, the legal industry is already facing a decade of flat demand and stalled growth.